 *Always save any open files and fully test your assignments before exporting.
 The export process can be very time consuming on some machines, and you can avoid a lot of wasted time by finding bugs in the editor instead of finding them after export.

-Besides exporting traditional .exe and .app games, Unity can export for devices and for web.
-We will be using the WebGL export specifically for its cross-platform compatibility and accessibility.
+Besides exporting traditional .exe and .app games, Unity can export for devices and for the web.
+We will be using the WebGL export for its cross-platform compatibility and accessibility.

-Do NOT export into your current project folder.
-Doing so will just clutter your project with unusable or duplicate assets.
-Export into a separate build folder instead.
+Do NOT export your WebGL build back into the Unity assets folder.
+Doing so can cause Unity to re-import the same files it just exported and clutter your project with unusable or duplicate assets.
+Organize your exports into a separate build folder outside the Unity assets instead.

 WebGL projects export as a folder of web content including an html page and various web assets.
 It will not export as a single self-contained file (such as an exe).
 The entire exported folder is necessary for running your game.